 A fence panel isn't complete without a sturdy gravel board.
 Gravel boards protect the panel from moisture rising from the soil and will help retain aggregates in the garden.
 You should not forget about them when installing a fence.

 You can erect a fence without gravel boards.
 You can, of course, have a wish to replace that fence earlier than you otherwise would!
 Even when a wooden fence has a guarantee against rot, it can become damaged either physically from stones and errant mowers and will rot quickly when on direct contact with the soil.
 A solid gravel board will always make a fence look better.

 Types of gravel board

 Many people opt for concrete gravel boards, especially when fixing fence panels between concrete posts.
 They simply slide into the grooves in the concrete post.
 However, if any need cutting to size they do take a bit more work and create clouds of dust.
 The plus side is that they last for decades and are relatively maintenance free.
 A wash down will clean things up and get rid of algae build up.

-When to fit
+When to fit gravel boards:

-How to fit
+How to fit gravel boards:

 Don't for one second consider fitting a gravel board without a spirit level.
 In fact, that goes for all your panels.
 'I'll judge it by eye' will only highlight one major flaw – that your eye cannot judge levels!